How exactly do you go from small-town hockey ref to scoring a job at the NHL?

-Chris grew up as a typical Canadian kid — obsessed with hockey.
-After high school, he studied Commerce in Sports Administration at Laurentian University and refereed hockey, as a way to keep sports in his life.
-Fast forward through an uninspiring job in the insurance industry, and Chris eventually found himself where he is now, working at the NHL.
+Chris grew up as a typical Canadian kid—obsessed with hockey.
+After high school, he studied Commerce in Sports Administration at Laurentian University and refereed hockey as a way to keep sports in his life.
+Fast forward through an uninspiring job in the insurance industry, and Chris eventually found himself where he is now, working a job at the NHL.

-You can hear all about how Chris did it in this podcast.
+You can hear all about how Chris got a job at the NHL in this podcast.

 What was your job hunt like?
 Was it as shitty as most new grads?